top of page

 John is now Next Gen’s lead game coordinator and hosts events for players of all ages, specializing in recreations of historical battles using miniatures.

-John is a lifelong Connecticut resident, current living in New Canaan, CT with his family.
+John is a lifelong Connecticut resident, currently living in New Canaan, CT with his family.
 Professionally, John has worked in the banking industry for over 30 years, specializing in the area of Trust and Estates.

 Peter Anderson